aweris/drone-cache/README.md

 ## Future work

-We keep all ideas for new features and bug reports in [github.com/meltwater/drone-cache/issues](https://github.com/meltwater/drone-cache/issues).
+All ideas for new features and bug reports will be kept in [github.com/meltwater/drone-cache/issues](https://github.com/meltwater/drone-cache/issues).

-One bigger area of future investment is to build a couple of [new storage backends](https://github.com/meltwater/drone-cache/labels/storage-backend) for caching the workspace files.
+One bigger area of future investment is to add a couple of [new storage backends](https://github.com/meltwater/drone-cache/labels/storage-backend) for caching the workspace files.

 ## License and Copyright